dmbarbour/wikilon/docs/ABCRT.md

 ### Error Handling?

 The main errors I can expect are: type errors and quota errors.
-Neither error is especially recoverable.
+Neither error is very recoverable.
 Rather than assume recovery from errors, it seems wise to halt a runtime shortly after an error is recognized.

-The main cost here is that we cannot
+I could potentially use a C long-jump, e.g. by setting an 'on-error' callback behavior, to ensure preservation of the environment in which the error occurred.
+This would simplify dumping the environment upon error, which might be useful for debugging.
+Alternatively, I could automatically try to trace the environment upon error.

 Rather than return an error from each step, it might be more efficient to accumulate error information then report it upon request.
 OTOH, this doesn't really change the number of checks I need to perform, e.g. for type safety and safe allocation.
 Even if I used C++ exceptions upon error, I'd still need to perform the conditional check that leads to the exception call.